Assisted Living Communities in California

 Cost of Assisted Living in California

-The cost of assisted living typically depends on services offered, as well as apartment size, city, location and care services offered by the community.
-The average cost of assisted living encompasses services such as personalized care, social and recreational programs, meals, housekeeping, and various amenities designed to enhance quality of life.
+On average, the cost of assisted living in California is $7,488 per month.
+This price can vary based on several factors, including location and care services offered by the community.
+The cost of assisted living encompasses services such as personalized care, social and recreational programs, housekeeping, dining, and various amenities designed to enhance quality of life.

 Assisted Living Communities in California